 Multi-unit housing may be built on upper stories.
-For all developments that face Maple Avenue, non-residential uses are required on the ground level, in some cases, for example when a site is large and a rear portion of that site directly abuts residences or other non-commercial uses (e.g., a park), housing on the ground floor may also be considered.
+For all developments that face Maple Avenue, non-residential uses are required on the ground level.
+In some cases, for example when a site is large and a rear portion of that site directly abuts residences, housing on the ground floor may also be considered.
 Such housing must not have adverse impacts on the abutting residential uses and must not preclude the remaining portion of the site, including the entire frontage on Maple Avenue, for commercial uses.
-The Future Land Use Map (Figure) identifies areas within the corridor where residential use may be considered on the ground floor.